Tiantsoa79/cc-d1-my-wallet-Tiantsoa79/README.md

 A basic wallet application implemented in JavaScript that runs in a Node.js environment.
 Users can make transactions (deposit or withdraw), check balance, view transaction history, and exit.

 #### How to Run
 1. Ensure you have Node.js installed on your system.
+If not, download and install it from [Node.js official website](https://nodejs.org/).
 2. Open a terminal or command prompt.
 3. Navigate to the directory containing the JavaScript file.
 4. Run the script using the command: